eCommerce SEO: How We Grew Client Sales By 87%* In 6 Months (Case Study)

 1. Load up Keyword Tool.

-2. Throw in a term that relates to a Product, Category, or Collection.
+2. Type in a term that relates to a Product, Category, or Collection.

 3. Change the region to match where you will be selling your products.